Mitchel Bakker: Bayer Leverkusen

-On 12 July 2021, Bakker joined Bundesliga club Bayer Leverkusen.
-He signed a four-year contract with the club.
-According to reports, the transfer fee of the deal was of 7 million euros, potentially rising to 10 million with bonuses.
+On 12 July 2021, Bakker joined Bundesliga club Bayer Leverkusen, and subsequently signed a four-year contract with the club.
+According to reports, the transfer fee of the deal was of €7 million, potentially rising to €10 million with contractual bonuses.
 A buy-back option for PSG was reportedly included in the deal.
 Bakker scored his first goal for Leverkusen in a 4–0 win over Borussia Mönchengladbach on 21 August.

 Atalanta

 On 7 July 2023, Bakker joined Serie A club Atalanta.
+On 1 September 2026, Atalanta announced an agreement with Bakker to terminate the player's contract.

 Loan to Lille

-On 30 August 2024, Bakker was loaned to Ligue 1 club Lille for the season.
+On 30 August 2024, Bakker returned to France, having been loaned to Ligue 1 club Lille for the rest of the 2024–25 season.

 International career

-Bakker is a youth international for the Netherlands.
-He has represented his home country from under-15 to under-21 level.
+Bakker is a former youth international for the Netherlands, most notably representing the Netherlands U21 side from 2020 to 2023.
+He has represented his home country from under-15 level to then under-21.

-In October 2022, Bakker was included in the preliminary squad for the 2022 FIFA World Cup.
+In October 2022, Bakker was included in the preliminary 39-man Dutch squad for the 2022 FIFA World Cup in Qatar.
+However, he did not end up making the final roster for the tournament.